microsoft/language-server-protocol/_specifications/lsp/3.17/workspace/symbol.md

 	tags?: SymbolTag[];

 	/**
 	 * The location of this symbol.
+Whether a server is allowed to
+	 * return a location without a range depends on the client
+	 * capability `workspace.symbol.resolveSupport`.
 	 *
 	 * See also `SymbolInformation.location`.
 	 */